 I find myself increasingly scrolling through my Facebook feed, looking at friends who post about how they want to be debt free or are in the process of getting there.
 I see those of you who are struggling with your money situations in the open, and I see friends who keep it close.
 I see those of you who are hanging on, and those of you who are winning.
 I want ALL of you to win.
 When YOU have control over your money, YOU shape your future.
 YOU have peace.

 If we hadn’t made a conscious choice to change our money habits, we would still be broke, in debt, and waiting for the other shoe to drop and ruin us.
-We paid off $24,000 in one year by following the Dave Ramsey DEBT SNOWBALL.
+We paid off $24,000 in one year on a teacher salary and freelance money by following the Dave Ramsey DEBT SNOWBALL.

 It works like this:

 - List all debts in order from smallest to largest balance (yes, there are pros and cons of going by interest rate, etc. but the biggest plus to going smallest to largest balance is the psychology of getting a victory quickly).

 - List each debt’s minimum payment.
 You will keep paying the minimums on the remaining debts while you work on the first one.